alicia-lyu/pipelined-data-processing-for-nn-inference/check-in.md

 - Audio team:
   - Set up the model (wav2vec)
   - Write the initial client program of naive sequential data processing (ongoing)
-- Write code for asynchronous data processing (can be shared by both workloads)
+- Write code for asynchronous data processing (can be shared by both workloads) (ongoing)

 ## Challenges we faced so far